 Eighth day of Indigenous fuel price protests in Ecuador

-Quito (AFP) – Hundreds of Indigenous people and members of other disgruntled groups took part in an eighth day of fuel price protests in Ecuador Monday, accused by the president of seeking only "chaos."
+Quito (AFP) – Thousands of Indigenous people and members of other disgruntled groups marched into Ecuador's capital on the eighth day of fuel price protests Monday, accused by the president of seeking only "chaos" and his removal.

-A state of emergency is in place in three provinces, with a nighttime curfew in the capital Quito, as authorities seek to curtail demonstrations that have seen roads barricaded countrywide, cost the economy tens of millions of dollars, and left dozens of people injured.
+President Guillermo Lasso extended a state of emergency to cover six provinces, with a nighttime curfew in Quito, as he seeks to curtail demonstrations that have seen roads barricaded countrywide, cost the economy tens of millions of dollars and left dozens of people injured.

+"With this decision, the welfare of citizens is safeguarded in the face of violence.
+At the same time, the rights of those who demonstrate peacefully are protected," the government said.

+On foot, on motorcycles and in crowded trucks, the Indigenous protesters began a peaceful march towards the city center from Cutuglagua, an area in southern Quito where they have been steadily growing in number since Sunday.

 The powerful Confederation of Indigenous Nationalities of Ecuador (Conaie) -- credited with helping topple three presidents between 1997 and 2005 -- called the protest as Ecuadorans increasingly struggle to make ends meet.